 - Higher average sales – multiple product sales will result in higher average transaction amounts which will simplify machine audits and greatly reduce transaction costs for both cash handling and electronic processing fees.

 - Bundled promotions – the ability to engage the consumer in multiple product purchasing provides a foundation for promotional opportunities not otherwise available; for example, offering the consumer purchasing a cold beverage the option of receiving 15 cents off the price of a snack food item if purchased together.

 - More payment options – with payment following selection, the machine is able to offer more settlement choices without requiring pre-authorization or risk of exposure to misauthorization charges based on purchase selection (e.g., cash, credit/debit card, gift/prepaid card, mobile payment, PayPal, Google Checkout, etc.).

 - Replenishment cycling – higher sales may lead to more frequent replenishment but will enhance product freshness while improving productivity as more products will be handled each machine visit, thereby lowering the cost per product replenishment expense.

 - Data mining – having more and better information about products with complementary sale potential (i.e., identification of which products sell well together) ensures machine menus have optimal sales mix products derived from an analysis of multiple product purchases and/or bundled purchase promotions.

 Altering the retail sequence in automated retailing to closely parallel traditional retail shopping will contribute to additional advancements by providing a pathway for changing the consumer's buying experience.

-The next topic in this series on V-Engineering will consider the impact of digital media.
+Part 2 in this series on V-Engineering will consider the impact of digital media.